znakar/iptables/README.md

-# iptables
+# Iptables
-Simple rules for iptables
+Simple examples of iptables rules with explanations.
+For learning and quick reference.